F.A.Q. GENERAL QUESTIONS

 All images that are shared on any of our websites or social media platforms are of paid/compensated models.
 This is done specifically to protect our clients.
 While we appreciate clients allowing us to use photographs from their session to ensure our client's privacy is not violated and that copies of their images are not made, edited, posted as others' work, posted to questionable websites, and more, we have adopted the policy not to put client images at risk.

-Do I have to pose in lingerie, topless, or nude in an Artistic Portraiture shoot?
+Do I have to pose in lingerie, topless, or nude in a Personalized Artistic Portraiture shoot?

 Absolutely not!
 Our photographers will never demand that a client pose in any manner that makes them uncomfortable.
 The type of clothing and how much of it the client wants to wear will always be up to the client and local regulations based on the shoot location.
 During the consultation, clients will be asked about the purpose of the session, who the session photographs are for, the overall theme the client is envisioning, and if they want lingerie, topless, implied nude, or nude images as part of the shoot based on the purpose and/or theme.
 Please note that anyone photographed as implied nude, topless, or nude must be at least 18 years old, be able to provide proof of age when requested, and have a photograph with their ID and signed contract for our records.